 Serving on several national committees over the years, Howes is currently the chair of the NACDA Learfield Directors Cup Committee.
 She has also served on the NCAA Administrative Cabinet, the NCAA Championships and Competition Cabinet, and the NACDA Executive Committee.
 In 2015, Howes was recognized as one of the nation’s top 10 Senior Woman Administrators by College AD, an athletic administration networking website.

 While at WVU, Howes has served as an NCAA staff liaison for women's basketball, volleyball and gymnastics championships.
 She has also acted as an NCAA peer reviewer.
 At the conference level, Howes has served on several sport committees, including women's basketball, women's soccer, men's soccer, rowing, volleyball, and swimming & diving (chair).
 Her administrative service included executive, finance and championships competition committees.

 Prior to assuming her duties at WVU, Howes was a member of the University of Wyoming staff from 1989-98.
 Howes served as associate athletics director/SWA, where she oversaw scheduling and contracting, budgets, Title IX compliance, and event coordination for varsity sports.
-She also assisted in compliance and rules education, student services and served as Wyoming's representative on a number of university, Western Athletic Conference, NACDA and NCAA committees.
+She also assisted in compliance and rules education, student services, promotions and marketing, and served as Wyoming's representative on a number of university, Western Athletic Conference, NACDA and NCAA committees.